DeskFlex

 Employees can choose their work setting, which is an excellent option for team members or businesses that operate globally.
 That said, managers need to plan around the downside of little to no in-person engagement.

-3. Office-first
+3. Office-First

 Office-first arrangements are the best way for teams needing to be physically present or need in-person collaboration.